 As with the earlier offer of putting on stripes on my shoulder which I spurned, the offer of a five-year course was given the same negative response.
 Menyusur Denai Ingatan IX.

 I completed the thirty-three-week Radio Mechanic course with flying colours, and thereupon began the fulfillment of my dreams – as a sea-going member of the RMN.

 The happiest moments of my 13 years in the navy were the days spent as junior rating onboard KD Sri Kedah, and then KD Sri Trengganu.
-During action stations, my designated place of duty was on the bridge (Flag Deck) manning the HBSLR (Heavy Barrel Self Loading Rifle) and when HBSLR were phased out, I was entrusted to operate the GPMG (General Purpose Machine Gun).
+During action stations, my designated place of duty was on the bridge (Flag Deck) manning the HBSLR (Heavy Barrel Self Loading Rifle) and when HBSLR were phased out in 1969, I was entrusted to operate the newly introduced weapon of the RMN – GPMG (General Purpose Machine Gun).